 Delve deeply into the latest research from the Sanford School of Public Policy and beyond.
 Subscribe on Apple Podcasts, Stitcher, NPR One or wherever you get your podcasts.
 Our current lineup:

 - Ways & Means - Travel the world with Sanford faculty and journalist Emily Hanford to check out promising policy ideas.

 - Policy 360 - Sit back and listen to intimate conversations with researchers and policymakers.
 Hosted by Dean Judith Kelley.

 - The Leading Voices in Food - Get wide-ranging perspectives on the future of the food industry.
 Hosted by Kelly Brownell of Duke's World Food Policy Center.

 - The Political Student - Duke students are political students.
 Let's hear their stories.
-(Produced by POLIS, The Center for Political Leadership)

 The Leading Voices in Food

 Time magazine has listed Kelley Brownell among “The World’s 100 Most Influential People" for his fight against childhood obesity.
 Dean Emeritus of the Sanford School of Public Policy, Brownell is Director of the World Food Policy Center at Duke University.
 His goal is to bring together partners and collaborators from around the corner and from around the globe to work at the intersection of what now are often-separated areas of food policy.
 The Leading Voices in Food podcast explores topics like food insecurity, obesity, agriculture, access and equity, food safety, food defense, and other food policy issues.